getsolus/help-center-docs/docs/packaging/prepare-for-packaging.md

 We need to install a few things in order to get started with packaging:

-- `curl` is used by our optional Helper Functions
 - `go-task` is used by our build tools for scripting
 - `git` is used for version control of the solus sources
 - `github-cli` is used to make working with GitHub easier